 About Maine Veterans' Homes

-The staff at Maine Veterans' Homes know how difficult it can be when a loved one’s dementia progresses to needing continuous supervision.
+The staff at Maine Veterans' Homes know how difficult it can be to need continuous supervision when a loved one’s dementia progresses.
 Our dementia and memory care unit is staffed with professionals who possess the knowledge and resources to provide your loved one with caring, compassionate support.
 You can be confident your loved one will receive the specialized care he or she needs.

 Learn more about our memory care services.